John Armstrong (archbishop of Armagh): Education and priestly ministry

 Armstrong was born in Belfast, the eldest of four sons (there were no daughters) of John Armstrong, a Belfast corporation official, and his wife, Elizabeth Ward.
-He was educated at the Belfast Royal Academy and Trinity College, Dublin.
+He was educated at the Belfast Royal Academy and Trinity College Dublin.
 He was ordained deacon in 1938, and his first position was at All Saints Church, Grangegorman.
 He was ordained priest on 24 December 1939.
 He was the clerical vicar at Christ Church Cathedral, Dublin and then Dean's Vicar at St Patrick's Cathedral, Dublin until 1944.
 He was then rector of Christ Church, Leeson Park, Dublin until he became the Dean of St Patrick's.

 Episcopal ministry

 Armstrong served as Bishop of Cashel and Waterford from 1968 to 1977, Bishop of Cashel and Ossory from 1977 to 1980.
 His translation to the See of Armagh in 1980 catapulted him into the fraught world of Northern Irish politics, a deteriorating security situation and the heightened community tensions of the Hunger Strikes and later still, the Anglo-Irish Agreement.

 Along with fellow Church of Ireland bishops he regularly met political leaders to offer analysis and informed opinion: government minutes of some of those meetings have now been released.
 These meetings took place with political leaders in both jurisdictions on the island and Armstrong often led delegations to Dublin for talks.

-He formed such a warm and effective working relationship with his Armagh neighbour Cardinal Tomas O'Fiach that when he announced his retirement, it was recorded his successor Robin Eames was regarded - by comparison - as a "cold fish".
+He formed such a warm and effective working relationship with his Armagh neighbour Cardinal Tomas O'Fiach that when he announced his retirement, it was recorded that his successor Robin Eames was regarded by comparison as a "cold fish".

-He retired in February 1986 at the age of 70 and spent his short retirement in Skerries, Co.
-Dublin.
+He retired in February 1986 at the age of 70 and spent his short retirement in Skerries, County Dublin.
 He died in July 1987.